amagioss/slv/website/docs/command-reference/environment.md

 ```
 ---

-## Get Environments in Current Profile
+## Get Environments in Active Profile
-Used to list all the profiles that are present in the current profile.
+Used to list all the profiles that are present in the active profile.
 The command can also be used to filter down results or search based on name, tag and email.

 #### General usage:
 ```bash